Sequential Non-Bayesian Persuasion: Introduction

-where $\mu_0$ is the prior, $\mu$ is the Bayesian posterior, and $\alpha\in [0,1)$ is a parameter that captures the strength of the bias.\footnote{This is a special case of the class of updating rules considered in \citet{de2022non}.} Under-updating of beliefs in light of new information is well-documented in the experimental literature \citep[Section 8]{benjamin2019errors} and can explain anomalies in the field \citep[Section 3]{ortoleva2024alternatives}.
-Furthermore, the specific form of bias we consider is relatively easy to work with, has axiomatic foundations \citep{epstein2006axiomatic, kovach2021conservative}, and it preserves the martingale property of Bayesian updating which is known to be crucial in BP models.
+where $\alpha\in (0,1)$ captures the strength of the bias.\footnote{This updating rule is interior (assuming the prior is interior) and satisfies eventual learning.} Under-updating of beliefs in light of new information is well-documented in the experimental literature \citep[Section 8]{benjamin2019errors} and can explain anomalies in the field \citep[Section 3]{ortoleva2024alternatives}.
+Furthermore, this specific form of bias is relatively easy to work with, has axiomatic foundations \citep{epstein2006axiomatic, kovach2021conservative}, and it preserves the martingale property of Bayesian updating that is known to be crucial in BP models.

-When signals arrive over time, one should specify how the bias is applied to reach the final posterior.
-For most of the paper we assume that the receiver uses an updating procedure that we refer to as \emph{Period-by-Period bias relative to New prior (PbP-N)}.
-This procedure treats the (biased) posterior obtained after the $n$th signal as the prior for the $(n+1)$th signal, and uses this prior both for the calculation of the Bayesian posterior $\mu$ and as the anchor for the bias $\mu_0$.
-In other words, after each signal the receiver fully embraces the updated belief and uses it as their prior when additional information is provided; the original prior from the beginning of the process has no special significance.\footnote{In Section \ref{sec-discussion} we discuss how our results would change with a couple of alternative updating procedures.}

-Our main results compare the maximal attainable payoff for the sender with a single period of persuasion to their maximal payoff with an unlimited (but finite) number of signals.
-A first simple observation is that with multiple signals we can no longer describe the bias of the receiver as a function of the correct Bayesian posterior: There are different combinations of signals that lead to the same Bayesian posterior (held by the sender) but to different biased posteriors for the receiver.
-As a result, the concavification approach is not applicable once sequential persuasion is allowed.
-Consequentially, it is typically challenging to calculate the optimal payoff for the sender with sequential persuasion even in simple environments where concavification can be used to characterize sender's payoff with one-shot persuasion as in \citet{de2022non}.

-Nevertheless, we show that in many of the classic environments considered in the literature sequential persuasion is valuable.
-We say that \emph{the sender gains from sequential persuasion} if there exists a finite sequence of experiments\footnote{More precisely, in a sequential persuasion strategy the sender can condition the experiment chosen in the $n$th period on the history of signal realizations in all previous $n-1$ periods.
-The sender can also decide whether to stop or provide additional information as a function of the history.} that yields a strictly higher expected payoff to the sender than the maximal expected payoff attainable with one experiment.
-We show that under mild conditions the sender gains from sequential persuasion when sender and receiver have identical preferences (Proposition \ref{prop-common-pref}), in \citet{crawford1982strategic} type of environments (Proposition \ref{prop-CS}), when sender's payoff is linear in the receiver's belief (Proposition \ref{prop-transparent-linear}), and when there are only two actions as in the prosecutor example of \cite{KamenicaGentzkow2011} (Proposition \ref{prop-transparent-2-actions}).